COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-If you wish to use a vehicle that exceeds the legal weight limits as stated in the Heavy Motor Vehicle Regulations 1974, you may need to apply for an overweight permit for travelling on roads within Waimakariri District Council.
-For State Highway roads you need to contact the local New Zealand Transport Agency (NZTA) office to obtain a permit.
+If you wish to use a vehicle that exceeds the legal weight limits as stated in the Heavy Motor Vehicle Regulations 1974, you may need to apply for an overweight permit for travelling on roads within Waimakariri District.
+For State Highway roads you need to contact the New Zealand Transport Agency (NZTA) to obtain a permit.

 Previously the maximum mass limit for a vehicle combination carrying a divisible load without a permit was 44 tonnes.
 HPMVs will be able to go over that limit and some will be able to be longer than current trucks.